Logiqx/gps-wizard/docs/gpx/issues/coros.md

 </trkpt>
 ```

-Ideally, elevation should be really be included for all activities, including Windsurfing and Speedsurfing.
+Ideally, elevation should be included for all activities, including Windsurfing and Speedsurfing.

 The `<ele>` element is supposed to represent height above the geoid (aka MSL), and benefits from 2 decimal places.